msgtrans/msgtrans/README.md

 ## MsgTrans
-description for MsgTrans protocol.
+Description for MsgTrans protocol.

 ## Usage
-MsgTrans uses TCP / Websockt / UDP as the transport layer.
+MsgTrans uses TCP / Websockt / UDP( QUIC or Aeron ) as the transport layer.

 ## Example for message define